florimondmanca/do-api/README.md

 This is the backend API for the Do project.

+Made with [Falcon](https://falcon.readthedocs.io/en/stable/), the [SQLAlchemy](http://www.sqlalchemy.org) ORM and [Alembic](http://alembic.zzzcomputing.com) for database migrations.
+Management CLI written with [Click](http://click.pocoo.org/5/).

 ## Installation

-- Make sure you have **Python 3.3+** installed.
-- Create a virtual environment and install dependencies:
+Make sure you have **Python 3.3+** installed, then create a virtual environment and install dependencies:

 ```bash
 $ python3 -m venv env